Tögs-Ochiryn Namnansüren: Biography

 Having failed to obtain any of his objectives, Namnansüren found his political influence to have diminished upon his return to Mongolia in 1914.
 In 1915 the Bogd Khan abolished the office of prime minister and Namnansüren was appointed minister of war.
-In June 1918, faced with increased threats from the Chinese who were demanding Mongolia renounce its Pan-Mongolia ambitions and sign a decree “voluntarily” relinquishing autonomy, Namnansüren again traveled to Russia, this time to Irkutsk, to seek Russian assistance.
+In June 1918, faced with increased threats from the Chinese who were demanding Mongolia renounce its Pan-Mongolia ambitions and sign a decree 'voluntarily' relinquishing autonomy, Namnansüren again traveled to Russia, this time to Irkutsk, to seek Russian assistance.
 There he met with two Bolshevik representatives in what is believed to be the first meeting between Soviet and Outer Mongolian officials.
 The Bolsheviks, preoccupied with the revolution and the ongoing civil war in Russia, failed to offer much in the way of assistance.

 Not long after his return home, Namnansüren fell seriously ill and died sometime in April 1919.
-Many suspected he was assassinated (poisoned) along with many others involved in the revival of Mongolia’s independence who died premature deaths.
+Many suspected he was assassinated by poisoning, along with many other figures involved in the revival of Mongolia's independence who apparently died premature deaths.
 Shortly thereafter the Chinese warlord Xu Shuzheng occupied Niislel Khüree and installed the more pliable Gonchigjalzangiin Badamdorj as prime minister.

 In 1914 the Mongolian Namnansüren is known to have brought some films from Russia to show at the residence of the Bogd Khan.
 These are the first known film showings in Mongolia.